 - Beef Handling Video

 - Feedlot Facilities and cold stress – Iowa Beef Center

 All exhibitors planning to show meat animals at the Buffalo County Fair, must complete a Meat Animal Project Expense Report form.
 This form is designed to help the exhibitor track not only the weight gained by the animal during the project, but also the cost associated with raising that animal.
 This form is due after the final weigh-in at the County Fair and must be turned in at the Fair Office.

 Many of our 4-H youth enroll in meat animal (beef, sheep & swine) projects with the intent of showing their animals at the County Fair.
 Please be aware that the Buffalo County Meat Animal Committee has determined that all Market Animals (those that will be sold at the Fair Auction) must be owned by the exhibitor prior to the initial weigh-in date.

 Non-market animals, such as breeding classes or steer calves may be ownership or managerial.
 In some instances, the 4-H member may not have the resources or facilities needed to own their own animal.
 In these cases, the 4-H member can still participate in the project by entering into an “Managerial Agreement” with someone who owns an animal and is willing to allow the 4-H member to feed, care for and train the animal.
 A signed copy of the “Managerial Agreement” must be submitted to Extension Office by April 1st of the exhibit year.
 Managerial Agreements only apply to non-market animals.

-Scrapie brochure from Wisconsin Department of Agriculture Trade and Consumer Protection
+Scrapie General Brochure from Wisconsin Department of Agriculture Trade and Consumer Protection

-For additional information about meat animal projects please call the UW-Extension Office at 608-685-6256 or email Carl Duley at firstname.lastname@example.org.
+For additional information about meat animal projects please call the Division of Extension Office at 608-685-6256 or email Carl Duley at firstname.lastname@example.org.